 NOTE: To disable all security groups, including the default security group created by OpenStack for every instance, set the

 |Key Pair (OS v10 or OS v13)||Create, import, or select existing, PEM-encoded key pair for accessing VNFM instance remotely, using SSH.|

-- For all other Instance component definitions, use the default values provided by OpenStack, and then click Launch Instance.
-For details, see Upload and manage instances on docs.openstack.org.
+For all other Instance component definitions, use the default values provided by OpenStack, and then click Launch Instance.
+For details, consult the Upload and manage instances topic on docs.openstack.org.

 Add a floating IP in OpenStack¶

 This step is optional.
 Define a floating IP, if you want to access the VNFM externally from a browser.